 The point is that Echart argues his point from a quasi-religious perspective, Jamie from very much a rationalist/scientific perspective.
 Both achieve the same result.

-As I’ve said before, rational viewpoints and religious viewpoints both emerge within the Extended Order, and people choose one or the other depending on their subconscious biases.
+As I’ve said before, rational viewpoints and religious viewpoints both emerge within the Extended Order, and people tend to choose one or the other depending on their subconscious biases.
 Either way, they often end up at the same place, one where the future is not set in stone, but open to chance and the vagaries of randomness.

 Many find a future they cannot predict to be terrifying (particularly those of a negative disposition), but really that’s all it will ever be – a terrifying future; the present is rarely scary, and we are usually more than capable of dealing with unpleasant or bad things if they do occur.
 Take a look around you now and appreciate all that you have.
 It may not be everything you wanted or even expected, but there is always plenty to be positive about.